-For trainees who have been selected as suitable for additional training opportunities such as Academic Clinical Fellowship may receive financial support towards academic study such as a master's degree, this may be funded externally as part of their post, or if locally funded then trainees can apply for support towards the cost of such programmes.
+For RDs who have been selected as suitable for additional training opportunities such as Academic Clinical Fellowship they may receive financial support towards academic study such as a master's degree, usually funded as part of their post.

-Each case will be reviewed individually and will depend on trainees making good progress and support from their academic and educational supervisors.
+Each case will be reviewed individually and will depend on RDs making good progress and support from their academic and educational supervisors.
 The funding may be a contribution rather than total costs of academic study.

-Trainees with a strong interest in a particular area, are encouraged to consider applying for a post-CCT Fellowship as a way of pursuing this once training is completed.
+RDs with a strong interest in a particular area, are encouraged to consider applying for a post-CCT Fellowship as a way of pursuing this once training is completed.